zhaojh329/evmongoose/README.md

 own objects and could not add my own objects.
 For example, I want to monitor a signal or a file through the event.

 # Features
+* New from Evmongoose
+	- Using libev programming
-* Supports Highly customized to extend your application
+	- Highly customized to extend your application based on libev
-* Supports https
+	- Lua(In development)

+* Inherited from mongoose
+	- HTTP client, HTTP server
-* The SSL library can select OpenSSL and mbedtls
+	- The SSL library can select OpenSSL and mbedtls
-* Supports Lua(In development)
+	- DNS client, DNS server, async DNS resolver
+	- WebSocket client, WebSocket server
+	- ...

 # [Example](https://github.com/zhaojh329/evmongoose/blob/master/example/simplest_web.c)